Methylprednisolone: Contraindications

-Methylprednisolone should not be taken orally by people who have systemic fungal infections, with the exception of Depo-Medrol when administered as an intra-articular injection for localized joint conditions.
-Methylprednisolone is contraindicated in those with known hypersensitivity to methylprednisolone or its components Steroids should be used with caution in patients with ulcerative colitis, heart disease or hypertension, peptic ulcer, renal insufficiency, osteoporosis, myasthenia gravis, glaucoma, and diabetes.
+Methylprednisolone should not be taken orally by people who have systemic fungal infections, except for Depo-Medrol when administered as an intra-articular injection for localized joint conditions.
+Methylprednisolone is contraindicated in those with known hypersensitivity to methylprednisolone or its components.
+Steroids should be used with caution in patients with ulcerative colitis, heart disease or hypertension, peptic ulcer, renal insufficiency, osteoporosis, myasthenia gravis, glaucoma, and diabetes.
 Psychic manifestations may appear while taking methylprednisolone, ranging from euphoria, insomnia, personality changes to depression.
 Caution is required for patients with predisposed psychoses, as psychotic tendencies may be exacerbated while taking corticosteroids.

 Solu-Medrol 40 mg dosage contains lactose monohydrate produced from cow's milk; It should not be taken by anyone with known hypersensitivity to dairy products or its components.
 Severe medical events have been associated with epidural administration of Solu-Medrol and Depo-Medrol, including spinal cord infarction, paraplegia, quadriplegia, cortical blindness and stroke.
 Intramuscular injections should not be administered to those with idiopathic thrombocytopenic purpura.
 Formulations of Solu-Medrol and Depo-Medrol containing benzyl alcohol are contraindicated for use in premature infants.
 Exposure of neural tissue to excessive amounts of benzyl alcohol has been associated with toxicity and in rare events has resulted in death.

-Adverse reactions
+Adverse effects

 Adverse reactions may overshadow the therapeutic effects of methylprednisolone.